 Roundup Group Horse Camp Overview

 For groups with or without horses visiting the South Unit of Theodore Roosevelt National Park, Roundup Horse Campground is a great place to stay.
-Located 12 miles from the entrance to the South Unit of the park, the campground is open from May 1 - October 31.
+Located 12 miles (19 km) from the entrance to the South Unit of the park, the campground is open from May 1 to October 31.

 FacilitiesToilets, drinking water and picnic tables are provided at this facility.
 The site can accommodate tents, trailers and RVs.
 The site can accommodate up to 20 people with 20 horses or 30 people without horses.
 There are no hookups or a dump station.
 Depending on the weather, water may/may not be available during May and October; however a water fill station is available for campers, located in Cottonwood Campground.
 All wheeled vehicles and trailers must remain on roadways or pads.